WeblateOrg/weblate/docs/admin/install.rst

-   You can verify whether outgoing e-mail is working correctly by using the :djadmin:`django:sendtestemail` management command (see :ref:`invoke-manage` for instructions how to invoke it in different environments).
+   You can verify whether outgoing e-mail is working correctly by using the :djadmin:`django:sendtestemail` management command (see :ref:`invoke-manage` for instructions on how to invoke it in different environments).

 HTTP proxy
 ++++++++++